hudsonvalleydigitalnetwork/hasviolet/README.md

 ### Hardware
 HASviolet is comprised of low cost common off the shelf hardware or COTS.
 This approach reduced project design time and created a low barrier of entry for anyone interested in the project.

-The initial approved hardware includes the [Adafruit LoRa Radio Bonnet with OLED - RFM95W @ 915MHz - RadioFruit and the Raspberry Pi Zero Wireless](https://www.adafruit.com/product/4074) attached to a [Raspberry Pi Zero WH](https://www.adafruit.com/product/3708).
+The initial "HASviolet Certified" hardware includes the [Adafruit LoRa Radio Bonnet with OLED - RFM95W @ 915MHz - RadioFruit and the Raspberry Pi Zero Wireless](https://www.adafruit.com/product/4074) attached to a [Raspberry Pi Zero WH](https://www.adafruit.com/product/3708).
+We are also endorsing the [PiSugar](https://github.com/PiSugar/PiSugar) open source battery pack for portable use cases.

 ![alt-test](https://github.com/hudsonvalleydigitalnetwork/hasviolet/blob/master/hardware/HVDN_HASviolet_Git_Hardware_1.jpg)

-Future hardware will include microcontrollers using standard form factors (ie Feathwerwing) with LoRa in other spectrum bands that offer additional convergence of ISM and amateur radio experimentation opportunities.
+Future hardware will include other microcontrollers using standard form factors (Example: [Featherwing](https://hvdnnotebook.blogspot.com/2018/11/hvdn-reset-is-feather-better.html)) with LoRa capability.

 ### Antenna

-The 902 to 928 MHz ISM spectrum for unlicensed communication in ITU region 2 has a few limitations to consider.
+The 902 to 928 MHz ISM spectrum for unlicensed communication in [ITU region 2](https://en.wikipedia.org/wiki/ITU_Region) has a few limitations to consider.
 Tolerance for interference from other users and maximum transmission power that creates a 50 mV/m of electrical field strength at 3 meters distance are what has to be considered in HASviolet.

 The (US) [Federal Communications Commission title 47 part 15](https://www.fcc.gov/wireless/bureau-divisions/technologies-systems-and-innovation-division/rules-regulations-title-47) provides further detail.

-The Amateur Radio service however in ITU region 2 is exempt from transmission power limitations that restrict range for unlicensed users, but has to accommodate interference from other licensed or unlicensed users, such as public utility and other "Internet Of Things" applications.
+The Amateur radio service in ITU region 2 is exempt from transmission power limitations that restrict range for unlicensed users, but has to accommodate interference from other licensed or unlicensed users, such as public utility and other "Internet Of Things" application use cases.

 ![alt-test](https://github.com/hudsonvalleydigitalnetwork/hasviolet/blob/master/antenna/HVDN_HASviolet_Git_Antenna_V1.jpg)

 In order to maintain compliance, HVDN promotes the adoption of field strength measuring equipment and use of the appropriate antenna dependent on our primary HASviolet operating frequency of 911.250 MHz with or without an Amateur Radio license.

 Please visit our [blog](http://notebook.hvdn.org/2018/02/rssi-dbm-oh-my.html) for details about field strength measurements.

-The HASviolet project includes an HVDN designed directional broadband ISM and amateur radio antenna to help create awareness of the benefits of gaining an Amateur Radio license for longer range communication.
+The HASviolet project includes an HVDN designed 900 MHz directional broadband ISM and amateur radio antenna to help create awareness of the benefits of gaining an amateur radio license for longer range communication.

-Unlicensed users may appreciate the antenna’s ability to send and receive signals from further away or limit reception or interference in certain directions.
-Our goal through this antenna example is to show immediate value in gaining an Amateur Radio license to help with further education and challenges.
+Unlicensed users may appreciate the antenna’s ability to send and receive signals from further away or limit reception or interference in certain directions by simply keeping the power level down on the HASviolet hardware.

+Our goal through our antenna example is to show immediate value in gaining an amateur radio license to help with further education and challenges.

 ### Software

 By assembling project HASviolet from common off the shelf hardware, a simple software package was needed to provide easy setup and use of HASviolet.
-Our basic demonstrator applications for HASviolet include a stand alone receive, stand alone transmit, beacon mode and text based communicator.
+Our basic "Python" based demonstrator applications for include a stand alone receive, stand alone transmit, beacon mode and text based communicator easily accessible via any terminal application such as [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/) or [MobileSSH](https://play.google.com/store/apps/details?id=mobileSSH.feng.gao&hl=en_US)

-These all utilize python libraries and all sorts of other crap that we feel we did a good job in documenting as part of our project journey.
+There is a really great amount of documention showing how we built the code to help others easily experiment with it.
+This includes both built in help functions using the "-h" command as well as our detailed installation, user guides and articles found on our blog.

-The overall goal though, is to make an image that is easy to deploy and get up and running very quickly.
+Overall, we really wanted to make this easy to deploy to help you get up and running very quickly.

 ![alt-test](https://github.com/hudsonvalleydigitalnetwork/hasviolet/blob/master/development/HVDN_HASviolet_Git_Software.jpg)